+i.
 Rendering of services

-Revenue from providing containerized stevedoring, other containerized services and noncontainerized services is recognised on the delivery and completion of those services.
+Revenue from providing containerised stevedoring, other containerised services and non-containerised services is recognised on the delivery and completion of those services.

+ii.
 Service concession arrangements (IFRIC 12)

 Revenues relating to construction contracts which are entered into with government authorities for the construction of the infrastructure necessary for the provision of services are measured at the fair value of the consideration received or receivable.
 Revenue from service concession arrangements is recognised based on the fair value of construction work performed at the reporting date.